-Results: What were the outcomes, how did things improve, or what were the lessons learned?
-This where you show how you’ve made an impact and can do the same for them.
+Results: What were the outcomes, how did things improve or what were the lessons learned?
+This is where you show how you’ve made an impact and that you can do the same for them.

 If you pick your top three strengths as they relate to a position and organize stories of how you used these strengths through the Problem, Action, Result method, you’ll be prepared to answer most interview questions.
 Most of your stories will outline more than one skill and exemplify several positive outcomes such as your ability to analyze and solve a complex problem, successfully communicate ideas to others, work on a team, take initiative, bounce back from a failure, etc.